phantomic12/phantomsarch/README.md

 will provide split zip files on GitHub Releases, click on the releases tag, and click on the release with the most recent date

-this project is dead, was (mostly) pointless since chaptic aur exists, might make a small repo of packages that arent there
+this project is dead, was (mostly) pointless since chaptic aur exists, might make a small repo of packages that arent there, anyone is more than welcome to use this code for their own purposes, no need to credit me.